SUCHET AND FELLOWES TO JUDGE NEW RATTIGAN PLAY AWARD

 HUGE SUCCESS for The Terence Rattigan Society Award for a new play for the theatre.

-We cannot say just yet when the final results will be announced.
-Please watch this space…
+This process will take rather longer than anticipated, due to the excellent response.
+We cannot say yet when the results will be announced, but please watch this space.

 Poirot actor DAVID SUCHET and Downton Abbey creator JULIAN FELLOWES are amongst four judges for a new play award to honour Sir Terence Rattigan’s unique contribution to British drama.